mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

    * - ``checkpointId``
      - string
      - Conditional
-     - Unique identifier for the :term:`sharded cluster` checkpoint that represents the point in time to which your data will be restored.
+     - Unique identifier for the :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>` checkpoint
+       that represents the point in time to which your data will be restored.